vkuehn/python-try/README.md

 [![License](https://img.shields.io/github/license/vkuehn/python-try)](https://img.shields.io/github/license/vkuehn/python-try)

 This is a template repository for Python projects that use Poetry for their dependency management.
+It has been generated from the [cookiecutter-poetry](https://fpgmaas.github.io/cookiecutter-poetrycookiecutter-poetry) repo.
+Unfortunately it is not maintained anymore.
+Therefore, this repo.

 - **Github repository**: <https://github.com/vkuehn/python-try/>
 - **Documentation** <https://vkuehn.github.io/python-try/>